We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Price ranges from around $80 to over $200 and varies based on the watch’s capabilities, which can include heart rate monitoring and the measurement of calories burned and steps taken.
 Watches on the higher end of the pricing spectrum will feature notification of phone calls or texts but not the ability to answer calls or respond to messages.

-Always download apps from your brand's online store (such as Google Play Store or the iOS App Store).
-Apps downloaded from unverified sources can become easy access for hackers to get into your smartphone data.
+Always download apps from your brand's online store (Google Play Store, iOS App Store, etc).
+Apps downloaded from unverified sources can become easy access for hackers.

 Primarily manufactured by traditional watchmakers such as Timex and Fossil, these timepieces sync with a smartphone and provide alerts when a phone call comes in, when a social media message is posted, or when a text arrives.
 However, these gadgets lack the ability to respond to said notifications.